ivanvasilev95/ImageSlider/README.md

-# Image Slider Application
+# Image Slider

-This is a small image slider app where images are loaded from a choosen directory and then can be viewed in the application.
+This is a small image slider application where images are loaded from a choosen directory and then can be viewed in the application.
 The project is created using Windows Forms technology and object-oriented approach.